 Such a comprehensive information picture is not currently available and often, only well-resourced States are able to even contemplate the type of detailed investigation needed to establish it.
 Therefore, bearing in mind that the key aim of the Global Record is to prevent deter and eliminate IUU fishing, the information picture that it will facilitate will vastly improve sector transparency and will:

 - assist in the verification of data submitted through traceability schemes;

 - assist decision-making at all levels across the fisheries sector;

-- assist resource allocation and prioritisation processes by Fisheries Monitoring, Control and Surveillance (MCS) Agencies, globally;
+- assist resource allocation and prioritization processes by Fisheries Monitoring, Control and Surveillance (MCS) agencies, globally;

 - empower and enhance existing MCS tools and measures employed to combat IUU fishing;